minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 )

-Examining the figures above reveals distinct differences in the distribution of pro and anti-environmental campaign contributions.
-Pro-environmental contributions are generally smaller, while anti-environmental contributions tend to be larger and more spread out.
+Examining the figures above reveals distinct differences in the distribution of pro- and anti-environmental campaign contributions.
+Pro-environmental contributions are generally lower, while anti-environmental contributions tend to be larger and more spread out.
 This variance is also illustrated by the y-intercept line in the plots, which represents the average contribution to representatives from both groups.